FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console.md

 -------------------------------------------------------------------------------------
-addObserver                              Add an observer node. addSealer                                Add a sealer node. call                                     Call a contract by a function and parameters. callByCNS                                Call a contract by a function and parameters by CNS. deploy                                   Deploy a contract on blockchain. deployByCNS                              Deploy a contract on blockchain by CNS. desc                                     Description table information.
+addObserver                              Add an observer node. addSealer                                Add a sealer node. call                                     Call a contract by a function and Parameters. callByCNS                                Call a contract by a function and Parameters by CNS. deploy                                   Deploy a contract on blockchain. deployByCNS                              Deploy a contract on blockchain by CNS. desc                                     Description table information.